Kenna wrote, and directed several plays, taught acting for kids. She is a former talent scout and directs and produces.

 Discover how quickly you will advance to another production.
 You might even get a gig as the head painter or standby painter.
-The secret to doing this is getting to know the production designer of each job you get on a film production.
-Say something like, and mean it, “I really want to work with you again.”
+The secret to doing this is getting to know the production designer of each job you get on film production.
+Say something like, and mean it, “I want to work with you again.”
 It can escalate from there.

-Carve a little niche for yourself as the only painter in 100-mile radius who works for films, television, and commercials.
+Carve a little niche for yourself as the only painter in a 100-mile radius who works for films, television, and commercials.

-Work within 100-mile Radius
+Work Within a 100-mile Radius

-Steve is a scenic artist and head painter.
-He paints movie sets.
-He makes wood look like metal, metal looks like wood and the old look new, and so on.
+Steve is a scenic artist, head painter, and he paints movie sets.
+He makes the wood look like metal.
+Metal looks like wood, the old look new, and so on.